greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 On a proximal level, the apparent similarity between the protein-protein interaction networks of SARS-CoV-2 and _M. tuberculosis_ could be an artifact of the pathogens selected for comparison: as the authors themselves point out, both pathogens are known to affect the lungs, while the other pathogens used for comparison are not known for respiratory symptoms (hepatitis C, human immunodeficiency virus, human papillomavirus, Kaposi's sarcoma-associated herpesvirus, and West Nile virus).
 Therefore, the original study seems to suggest that altered regulation in the lungs might be driving this similarity.
-The sentence here has been rephrased to make this more clear, and now reads:
+The sentence here has been rephrased to make this clearer and now reads:
 "The fact that the host-pathogen interactome of the bacterium *Mycobacterium tuberculosis* was found to be similar to that of SARS-CoV-2 suggests that changes related to lung pathology might comprise a significant contributor to these expression profiles."
 **